Poached Salmon with Lemon Dill Sauce

 How to Make Poached Salmon with Lemon Dill Sauce

-Step 1: Rinse salmon and dry it with a towel.
+Step 1: Rinse the salmon and dry it with a towel.

 Step 2: In a large skillet, combine the chicken broth or water with onion, lemon, parsley, salt, and pepper.

 Place the salmon into the skillet in a single layer.
-Once the water is close to the boil, reduce the heat and leave it to simmer gently.
+Once the water is almost at a boil, reduce the heat and simmer gently.

 After five or 10 minutes, check on the salmon.
-Remove it from the skillet and keep warm.
+Please remove it from the skillet and keep it warm.

-Step 3: Strain the liquid and reserve the water.
+Step 3: Strain the liquid, reserving the water.

 Step 4: In a small saucepan, melt the butter over medium heat.
 Add the flour, dill, sugar, and salt.
 Wait for the mixture to bubble before adding the cooking liquid you set aside earlier.
 Continue whisking the mixture until the sauce thickens.

-Step 5: Scoop half a cup of the sauce into the egg yolk mixture and make sure they are fully incorporated.
+Step 5: Scoop half a cup of the sauce into the egg yolk mixture, and make sure it is fully incorporated.
 Add the mixture back into the saucepan and cook for a minute or two.
 Stir in the lemon juice.

 Step 6: Scoop the sauce and spread it over the salmon when serving.
-You can serve the rest of the sauce alongside the salmon.
+You can serve the remaining sauce alongside the salmon.

 Other Poaching Recipes to Try

 Poached salmon is popular because of its versatility, flavor, and nutritional profile.
-However, you have more options of fish to try if you want to use the poaching method of cooking.
+However, you have more fish options to try if you want to use the poaching method.

 This cooking technique works best on lean fish, such as haddock, flounder, cod, and tilapia.
-It also works best for meaty and fatty fish, such as salmon.
+It also works best with meaty, fatty fish, such as salmon.

-If you’re not a fish fan, you can try the poaching method with other ingredients, such as egg, chicken, seafood, and fruits.
-For example, poached chicken breast is a popular choice for poaching because it creates a tender, juicy result.
-The poached chicken breast can be enjoyed on its own, or shredded before it is served in a salad or sandwich.
+If you’re not a fish fan, you can try poaching with other ingredients, such as eggs, chicken, seafood, and fruit.
+For example, poached chicken breast is a popular choice because it yields a tender, juicy result.
+The poached chicken breast can be enjoyed on its own or shredded and served in a salad or sandwich.

 Another great recipe to try is poached lobster with herbs.
 It is an easy yet delicious way to serve lobster and achieve perfectly succulent seafood meat.